Ztarknet-recursion/recursive-stwo-fork/README.md

 To ensure that Fiat-Shamir does not depend on the log sizes of each component, there are a few techniques being used:

 - When absorbing the sampled values (around the OODS point), it needs to skip the values for unused "Seq" preprocessed trace columns, which depends on the log sizes of components that use "Seq".
 To handle this, we use a primitive called [ConditionalChannelMixer](primitives/src/channel.rs) so that the circuit is oblivious to whether a "Seq" preprocessed trace column will be present.
+See [this doc](doc/conditional_channel_mixer.md) for more detail.
 - The number of inner layers in FRI depends on the degree of the FRI polynomial, which has to do with the max log sizes of all the components.
 To handle this, the Fiat-Shamir assumes `MAX_SEQUENCE_LOG_SIZE - 1` inner layers where some of them are dummy and can be ignored obliviously using the computed actual log size of the FRI polynomial, based on the max log sizes of all components.

 ### Composition